History at Whitehouse Primary

 At Whitehouse Primary School History learning teaches children about the world in which they live and how it has changed over time.

 Our History Curriculum focuses on acquiring facts and knowledge as well as developing historical enquiry skills.
 We teach children about larger global concepts such as humankind, place, significance, processes and change.
-The teaching of History follows the National Curriculum and is integrated within our topics as part of our ‘Cornerstones Curriculum.’
+The teaching of History follows the National Curriculum and is integrated within our topics as part of our Learning Expeditions.
 Great emphasis is placed upon acquiring historical knowledge and vocabulary.

 At Whitehouse Primary School, we view History as a way to inspire pupils’ curiosity about the past.
 History presents children with the opportunities to develop fundamental skills of enquiry and questioning; to become open minded ‘historical detectives’ and explore the past in an exciting and engaging way.
 Our history curriculum aims to bring history to life, in order to help pupils to understand the process of change and the diversity of societies, as well as understanding their own identity and the challenges of their time.
 It is designed to enable the children to develop their knowledge of the people and events that have shaped the past, and therefore give them a better understanding of the present.
 Through History, children learn to make comparisons and links between the past and modern times and discover how and why things have changed.